 Brinell Hardness Test

-The ball is held in place for a predetermined time, usually 30 seconds, and a force is applied on the ball.
+The ball is held in place for a predetermined time, usually for around 30 seconds, and a force is applied to the ball.
 This force will vary depending on the test metal being measured.

 On removal of the indenter, the dent is observed with a low-power microscope and the size is calculated by taking the average of the measurements at right angles.

-On completion of Brinell test, the hardness number is calculated as follows:
+On completion of the Brinell test, the hardness number is calculated as follows:

 F – force, N